cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ## Installing `gaiacli`

-`gaiacli`: This is the command-line interface to interract with a `gaiad` full-node.
+`gaiacli`: This is the command-line interface to interact with a `gaiad` full-node.

 [**Download the binaries**]